mubranch/menuscript/README.md

 ## About <a name = "about"></a>

-MenuScript uses rumps, and python to run any python script from the menubar.
-If your script needs a virtual environment, you can specify the path to the virtual environment in the config file and then run the script as if it were in the virtual environment.
+MenuScript is a Python project that uses rumps, a library for creating macOS status bar apps, to run any Python script from the menubar.
+It provides a convenient way to execute commonly used scripts without needing to open the terminal.
+If your script requires a virtual environment, you can specify the path to the virtual environment in the config file and then run the script as if it were within the virtual environment.
+While this project is a personal passion project, it aims to provide a useful tool for streamlining script execution in macOS.

-This project is really just a passion project that makes it easier for me to run my common scripts without opening the terminal.
-I hope you find it useful as well.

 ## Getting Started <a name = "getting_started"></a>

+To install and use MenuScript on macOS, follow these steps:

-Head to the releases folder and download the latest release.
-Put it in your Applications folder and run it just like you would any other MacOS application.
+1. Go to the releases folder of the MenuScript project and download the latest release.
+2. Move the downloaded release to your Applications folder.
+3. Run MenuScript as you would any other macOS application.

-If Scripts are failing to run, make sure you given menuscript the correct permissions.
-You can do this by going to System Preferences -> Security & Privacy -> Privacy -> Accessibility and adding menuscript to the list of applications that can control your computer.
+If you encounter issues with scripts failing to run, ensure that MenuScript has the necessary permissions.
+You can grant these permissions by going to System Preferences -> Security & Privacy -> Privacy -> Accessibility, and adding MenuScript to the list of applications allowed to control your computer.

-To edit scripts, open the application and click the 'Edit Scripts' button.
+To edit scripts in MenuScript, open the application and click the 'Edit Scripts' button.
 This will open the config file in your default text editor.
-You can add scripts by adding a new line with the following format:
+You can add new scripts by adding a new line in the following format:

 ```
 (name)[Anything] (script)[Absolute path to script] (venv)[Absolute path to virtual environment python executable]
 ```
-hitting save and restarting the application.
+Save the config file and restart MenuScript.

-The venv is optional.
-If you don't want to use a virtual environment, just leave it blank like so:
+The virtual environment (venv) parameter is optional.
+If you don't want to use a virtual environment, leave it blank as follows:

 ```
 (name)[Anything] (script)[User/name/path/to/scripty.py] (venv)[]
 ```

-Updates are made periodically to add more features and make MenuScript more user friendly.
+Periodic updates are made to MenuScript to add new features and improve user-friendliness.

 ### Prerequisites

-Must have python3 installed.
-Must be on MacOS.
+1. Python 3 must be installed on your macOS system.
+2. The application is designed to work specifically on macOS.

 ### Installing

+To install MenuScript on macOS, follow these steps:

-Step 1: Download the latest release from the releases folder.
+1. Download the latest release from the releases folder of the MenuScript project.

-Step 2: Put the application in your Applications folder.
+2. Move the downloaded application to your Applications folder.

-Step 3: Run the application.
-If you want menuscript to run on startup, you can add it to your login items in System Preferences -> Users & Groups -> Login Items.
+3. Run the application.
+If you want MenuScript to automatically run on startup, you can add it to your login items in System Preferences -> Users & Groups -> Login Items.

 ## Built Using <a name = "built_using"></a>